- Search for a Leaflet

 Who to contact for more information

-Your child’s doctor, pharmacist or specialist will be able to give you more information about methylphenidate and about other medicines used to treat ADHD.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about methylphenidate and about other treatments for ADHD.

 You can also get useful information from: